 Once, the anthem was played in picture theatres before films were screened, and the audience stood up respectfully.
 During the 1960s some people refused to stand, to the outrage of traditionalists.

 One of the most baffling lines in ‘God defend New Zealand’ is ‘guard Pacific’s triple star’.
 There have been various attempts to suggest what ‘triple star’ means.
 The most convincing explanation is that it refers to New Zealand’s three main islands – the North Island, South Island and Stewart Island.

 Critics of ‘God defend New Zealand’, on the other hand, claimed among other things that the words were sentimental, hackneyed, jingoistic, embarrassing and ambiguous.
 Some argued that in the 21st century its lyrics were outdated.
 The underlying structure of the piece is a prayer to God, with the refrain ‘God defend New Zealand’.
-This assumes religious faith, although a large proportion of New Zealanders are not religious.
+This assumes religious faith, although many New Zealanders are not religious.
 Many of the words and concepts are old-fashioned or obscure – ‘thy’, ‘thee’, ‘ramparts’, ‘assail’, and ‘nation’s van’.

 Possibly because ‘God defend New Zealand’ is a relatively recent official anthem, many people do not know the words – either in English or Māori.
 One of the most notable occasions on which the national anthem is sung is prior to rugby test matches.
-People have observed that often the All Blacks can not or will not sing along with ‘God defend New Zealand’ – in some cases apparently because they do not know the words.
+People have observed that often the All Blacks cannot or will not sing along with ‘God defend New Zealand’ – in some cases apparently because they do not know the words.